Thank you! We will get back to you soon

 It can act as a bill or invoice when accompanied by other required documents like the commercial invoice, packing list, certificate of origin, etc. The original air waybill can also be used for the carrier's accounting.

-Although customs authorities require various shipping documents when you conduct international trade.
+Although customs authorities require various documents for international shipping.
 When you present the air waybill for customs clearance, it is evidence of the declared shipment value.

 It includes the item description, quantity, weight, dimensions, and materials used in items and packaging.